 My daughter wrote “reflect” in our observation column on our chart.
 I helped her with the spelling, but only a little.

-Our second variable was the paper plate.
+Our second variable for the light experiment was the paper plate.
 This time my kids switched roles with my daughter holding the plate and my son shining the flashlight at the object.

 We discussed together how this showed that the light stopped because the plate blocks or stops the light.
 I also added in the word “opaque,” which means that light does not pass through.